quocanhto85/Sorting-Tool/README.md

 ![config](https://user-images.githubusercontent.com/36063411/104440334-c9a64480-55c4-11eb-9888-86465b5a3221.PNG)

 #### users
-In the `users` collection, we use this collection to save the information of user registration and use them for authentication purpose.
+In the `Users` collection, we use this collection to save the information of user registration and use them for authentication purpose.
 The image below is a sample of an user information

 ![users](https://user-images.githubusercontent.com/36063411/104440500-05d9a500-55c5-11eb-92ac-56f4a0d64acf.PNG)